100+ Treasure Hunt Clues for You

 Logic Riddles

-The benefits of doing logic puzzles and solving riddles are well documented scientifically.
-Here the additionally benefit is that you get a material reward for solving them!
+Science has proven it!
+The brain benefits of doing logic puzzles and solving riddles are well documented.
+Well, this list of riddles has an added benefit – you get a material reward for solving them!
 (Perhaps something sweet?).
-Here are a couple of riddles to test your logical reasoning, all are both kid and adult friendly.
+The following riddles will test your logical reasoning, all are both kid and adult friendly.

 I have hands but can’t hold a thing.
 What am I?